LUMIA-Group/Leveraging-Self-Supervised-Learning-for-AVSR/README.md

 # Leveraging Unimodal Self-Supervised Learning for Multimodal Audio-Visual Speech Recognition
-Official PyTorch implementation of paper Leveraging Uni-Modal Self Supervised Learning for Multimodal Audio-visual Speech Recognition
+This is the official PyTorch implementation of paper [Leveraging Unimodal Self-supervised Learning for Multimodal Audio-visual Speech Recognition](https://arxiv.org/abs/2203.07996)

-## How to install environment
+## Install the environment
 1. Clone the repo into a directory.
 ```shell
 git clone https://github.com/LUMIA-Group/Leveraging-Self-Supervised-Learning-for-AVSR.git